-Messenger apps now have over 5 billion monthly active users, significantly more than social media’s 3 billion.
-It’s fair to say that messenger apps are the way to stay in touch with friends, family and work associates as of 2018.
+It’s fair to say that messenger apps are the way to stay in touch with friends, family and work associates in the 21st century.
 Arguably the most popular app in this category is Facebook Messenger: an increasingly important part of the Facebook ecosystem.
 Over a billion people use the app to stay connected each month, and its features keep expanding to add new content types like stickers, GIFs, etc.

 One place that blocks off Messenger is the United Arab Emirates.
 If you live in Dubai or elsewhere in the UAE, there’s just one way to use the app – and as you’re about to find out, it’s both legal and easy to use provided you know what to do.
 Below, we’ll explain how to unblock Messenger calling, texting and more from inside Dubai and the rest of the UAE.